chaowen123/cse15L-lab-report-FA23/lab-report-4.md

  ![image](cse15l_week1_report/indicate.png)
 Above showed that I have successfully login my ieng6 machanin

+Effect: This allowed the user to remotely log into the ieng6 machine at UCSD.

 ---

 * Clone your fork of the repository from your Github account (using the SSH URL)